-IMPACT has published hundreds of articles, case studies, tips and tricks, and research that are free for everyone with a computer.
+IMPACT has published hundreds of free articles, case studies, courses, and tips and tricks to help people drive more traffic, leads, and sales with inbound.
 We strive to educate the world by sharing the They Ask, You Answer vision and helping people take control of their digital sales and marketing by embracing transparency and focusing on their customers’ questions.

-Now remember, if you start out solo but eventually realize you need some help, reach out to us at IMPACT.
-We have the coaches, trainers, and other professionals to make sure your implementation goes smoothly and quickly so you can fully own your digital sales and marketing as soon as possible.
+Now remember, if you start out solo but eventually realize you need help, reach out to us at IMPACT.
+We have the coaches, trainers, and other professionals to make sure your implementation goes smoothly and quickly so you can fully own your inbound marketing strategy as soon as possible.

-But first, a quick introduction to They Ask, You Answer.
+But first, a quick introduction about the origin of They Ask, You Answer and how it came to be.

 Where did They Ask, You Answer come from?